casagroupproject/casagroupproject.github.io/README.md

 https://casagroupproject.github.io/template1/index.html </br>
 https://casagroupproject.github.io/template2/index.html

+What's now text is where James and Anthonys content will go.
 We can later exchange the domain name through another name that doesn't include github